gnmathur/gnmathur.github.io/content/posts/remove-stale-containers.md

 series = ["Docker"]
 +++

 Oftentimes you want to remove the stopped or exited containers that you don't intend to start again.
-Here's a way to do this -

 <!--more-->